szobov/szobov.github.io/_drafts/towards-better-natural-language-learning.md

 I found Anki an amazing tool to solve aforementioned problem.
 But the only thing that make me straggle is creating a new deck with flashcards.

-Especially after my relocation I started to learn a new language and I wanted to learn words that I see and use in my daily life.
+Especially after my relocation when it bacame urgent to learn a new language and I wanted to learn words that I see and use in my daily life.
 That's how I came up to an idea of using a chat bot, which will help me to add everything I see in my daily life to a deck of flashcards.

-## Telegram bot

-Motivation:
-* I don't like to make UI
-* bot already have a framework to build UI
-* There is already same bot, but it's not private and relies on online service
+## Source of words

+It's vital to be able to speak.
+And many says grammar is import, but I say only vocabulary can let you speak.
+What could be the best source of new words?
+For me the answer is books.
+But the problem of books that it can be very hard to read the whole book on a language you're not fluent at.
+I think, it's also hard to you brain without seeing progress and with books it can be hard.
+You can start with books for children, but if you're not a kid it could be not very attrective.

+For me the answer was Japanese comics called [manga](https://en.wikipedia.org/wiki/Manga).
+The beuty of manga is in the idea that it's made for all ages.
+Also many genres and beautful drawings made it very attractive to me.
+My choice was ["Dorohedoro"](https://en.wikipedia.org/wiki/Dorohedoro) translated in German.
+It has everything I need: the interesting story, wonderful drawings and a tons of informal lexicon.

+## Messengers to the rescue

 ## Conclusion